-The Board of Directors ("Board") of the Bank, on the recommendation of the Nomination and Remuneration Committee, had appointed Ms. Rajni Anil Mishra (DIN: Board had reviewed her profile and found her 'fit and 08386001) as an Additional Director (Independent) of the Bank w.e.f.
+The Board of Directors ("Board") of the Bank, on the recommendation of the Nomination and Remuneration 08386001) as an Additional Director (Independent) of the Bank w.e.f.
 December 16, 2020 to hold office up to date of this AGM.

-Ms. Rajni Anil Mishra has been a career banker for Detailed Profile nearly four decades, with State Bank of India as well Pursuant to Secretarial Standard-2 specified by the ICSI as its Associate Banks where she has handled varied and Regulation 36(3) of SEBI Listing Regulations, detailed assignments and diverse portfolios, gaining exposure in profile of Ms. Rajni Anil Mishra is given below:
+Ms. Rajni Anil Mishra has been a career banker for Detailed Profile nearly four decades, with State Bank of India as well Pursuant to Secretarial Standard-2 specified by the ICSI assignments and diverse portfolios, gaining exposure in profile of Ms. Rajni Anil Mishra is given below: